syncfusion-content/fileformat-docs/FileFormat/DocIO/Security.md

 ## Opening the encrypted Word document

-The following code snippets shows how to open the encrypted Word document.
+The following code example shows how to open the encrypted Word document.

 {% highlight c# %}
 C#

-//Open an encrypted Word document
+//Opens an encrypted Word document

 WordDocument document = new WordDocument (”Template.docx”, "password");

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);